SUT2014/bpdts-test/README.md

 * [IntelliJ] - IDE
 * [Rest Assured] - Rest Assured Libraries v 4.3.1

-And of course BPDTS-TEST itself is open source on on GitHub.
+And of course BPDTS-TEST itself is open source on GitHub.

 ### Installation